enonic/old-xp-doc/doc/developer/projects/build.rst

   set XP_HOME=c:\path\to\xp-installation\home

-When done, if you have installed Gradle, run the following commands to build and deploy the file
+With $XP_HOME set, run the following command to build and deploy the file

 OSX/Linux:

 .. code-block:: none

-   gradle deploy
+   ./gradlew deploy

 Windows:

 .. code-block:: none

-   gradlew.bat build
+   gradlew.bat deploy

 Once completed, your XP installation will detect, install and start the files.